immutant/immutant/docs/guides/logging.md

 `$WILDFLY_HOME/standalone/log/server.log`.
-Any log messages that Immutant itself generates will be handled by jboss-logging, as will anything your app logs via [clojure.tools.logging] \(or [Timbre], if you configure it to delegate to clojure.tools.logging) or writes to stdout/stderr.
+Any log messages that Immutant itself generates will be handled by jboss-logging, as will anything your app logs via [clojure.tools.logging] \(or [Timbre], if you configure it to delegate to clojure.tools.logging), or writes to stdout/stderr.

 If you need to alter the default logging configuration, you have three options: